SANDAG/ABM/docs/running.md

 # Installing and Running ABM3

 This page describes how to install and run ABM3, including hardware and software requirements.
 In general, a powerful server is required to run the model.
 The main software required for the model includes EMME, Python, and Java.
 EMME is a commercial transportation modeling platform that must be purchased separately and requires a computer with a Windows operating system.
-Python is an open-source cross-platform programming language that is currently one of the most popular programming languages.
-Python is the core language of ActivitySim.
+Python is an open-source cross-platform programming language that is the core language of ActivitySim.
 Java is an open-source programming language required for certain bespoke non-ActivitySim model components.

 ## System Requirements